pebreo/pebreo.github.io/midgame/part3-polyamory.md

 its difficult to question if so

+Why does it matter and is there acsolution?

+## Hume's Gullitine, or, cut the bullshit
 Hume's Gullotine.
 Is divorce happening?
 It ought to stop.

-Why does it matter and is there acsolution?

 ## Angela and Gabe
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Gabe, his message a cascade of words that made her heart skip a beat.
 "I think we could make it work," he said.
 They have been looking into polyamory - reading books, listening to podcasts, and watching videos.